hadigilan/LASSO/README.md

 There exist three sheets:
 1) penalty function: introduces lasso-related penalties
-2) loss function: introduces refrences which use alternative loss function insead of the sum of squares
+2) loss function: introduces references which use an alternative loss function insead of the sum of squares
-3) algorightm: introduces studeis which propose an algorithm to solve the objective functions in penelized regression
+3) algorightm: introduces studies which propose an algorithm to solve the objective functions in penalized regression